 Instruction Of Inhouse Solicitor-advocates In High Court Criminal Cases

 This firm is fortunate in that it has the ability to instruct its own inhouse Solicitor-Advocate to represent you should you wish that.
 Fees incurred for the instructions of Solicitor-Advocates would be in addition to any fee charged in relation to the preparation for the case.
-In relation to Solicitor-Advocates appearing in the High Court, the fee range can be anywhere between £1000.00 to £2500.00 plus VAT per day with additional fees likely to be charged for consultation in the range of £400.00 to £750.00 plus VAT per consultation and proportionate charges in relation to any other Diets not covered by the originally indicated daily fee.
+In relation to Solicitor-Advocates appearing in the High Court, the fee range can be anywhere between £1250.00 to £2750.00 plus VAT per day with additional fees likely to be charged for consultation in the range of £500.00 and £800.00 plus VAT per consultation and proportionate charges in relation to any other Diets not covered by the originally indicated daily fee.

 We will of course seek to agree to the charges with you and give you an instruction fee or fixed fee to allow you to instruct one of our Solicitor-Advocates employed by the firm.